mofosyne/arduino-gameboy-printer-emulator/README.md

 * @BjornB2 : For adding improvements in downloading images for jsdecoder folder https://github.com/mofosyne/arduino-gameboy-printer-emulator/pull/15

-* @virtuaCode : For helping to fix renderign issues with the jsdecoder https://github.com/mofosyne/arduino-gameboy-printer-emulator/pull/9
+* @virtuaCode : For helping to fix rendering issues with the jsdecoder https://github.com/mofosyne/arduino-gameboy-printer-emulator/pull/9